1980s in music: Other trends

 Various older rock bands made a comeback.
-Bands originating from the early to mid-1960s such as The Beach Boys and The Kinks had hits with "Kokomo", "Come Dancing" and "Do It Again".
+Bands originating from the early to mid-1960s such as the Beach Boys and the Kinks had hits with "Kokomo" and "Come Dancing".
 Bands with popularity in the mid-1970s such as the Steve Miller Band and Steely Dan also had hits with "Abracadabra" and "Hey Nineteen".
 Singer and songwriter Bruce Springsteen released his blockbuster album Born in the U.S.A., which produced a record-tying 7 hit singles.
-Stevie Ray Vaughan and George Thorogood sparked a revival of Atomic blues and Blues rock.
+Stevie Ray Vaughan and George Thorogood sparked a revival of blues rock.
 Massively successful hard rock band Led Zeppelin disbanded after drummer John Bonham's 1980 death, while contemporaries AC/DC continued to have success after the death of former frontman Bon Scott.
-Country rock saw a decline after Lynyrd Skynyrd's 1977 plane crash and 1980 disbanding of the genre's most successful band, the Eagles.
+Country rock saw a decline after Lynyrd Skynyrd's 1977 plane crash and the 1980 disbanding of the genre's most successful band, the Eagles.
 The Grateful Dead had their biggest hit in band history with "Touch of Grey".
-The Who managed to provide the hit songs "You Better You Bet" and "Eminence Front" before burning out after the death of their drummer Keith Moon.
+The Who produced the hit songs "You Better You Bet" and "Eminence Front" before burning out after the death of their drummer Keith Moon.
+Neil Diamond make a comeback with his 1981 hit song "America".

 Hardcore punk flourished throughout the early to mid-1980s, with bands leading the genre such as Black Flag, Bad Brains, Minor Threat, Suicidal Tendencies, D.O.A., and Dead Kennedys amongst others.
 It began to wane in the latter half of the decade, with the New York hardcore scene dominating the genre.
-However, it experiences a jumpstart in the late 1980s with emerging bands such as Operation Ivy and Green Day that would define not just the so-called "East Bay" sound but impact the next decade's punk and alternative sound.
-Some of which is still around today.
+However, it experienced a jumpstart in the late 1980s with emerging bands such as Operation Ivy and Green Day that would define not just the so-called "East Bay" sound but impact the next decade's punk and alternative sound.
+Some of which are still around today.

 The 1980s proved a difficult time for many 1960s-70s veterans, many of them unable or unwilling to adapt to current trends.
 Music icons such as Bob Dylan, Neil Young, and The Rolling Stones released albums that were often poor quality and critically panned as they attempted to grapple with the changing times.
 MTV in particular was a problem for many artists, as it put a premium on youthfulness, good looks, and showmanship.
 Artists who became strongly associated with disco music also fell from grace and were often banned from radio play.